hasundue/denopendabot/README.md

 ### GitHub Action

-If you don't want to send repository contents to the remote for security reasons, you can use our
-[GitHub Action](https://github.com/marketplace/actions/denopendabot) to run Denopendabot locally inside the GitHub Actions environment.
+If you don't want to send repository contents to the app, you can use our [GitHub Action](https://github.com/marketplace/actions/denopendabot) to run Denopendabot locally inside the GitHub Actions environment.